chocolateboy/enumerator/README.md

 # NAME

-enumerator - generate a sequence of values in lexicographical order
+enumerator - generate a series of tuples in lexicographical order

 # FEATURES